zappar-xr/universal-ar-unity/README.md

 This prevents the Zappar library from linking against the Metal framework.

 If you are building a Face Tracked experience (and / or if you're using the Face Mesh) for iOS you will need to add the `ZCV.bundle` file into the root level of your generated Xcode project.
-This file can be found in `Packages/com.zappar.uar/Resources/ZCV.bundle`, you can navigate to the location from Unity editor as well by selecting the bundle from editor then right-click on it and select `Show in Finder`.
+This file can be found in `Packages/com.zappar.uar/Plugins/iOS/ZCV.bundle`, you can navigate to the location from Unity editor as well by selecting the bundle from editor then right-click on it and select `Show in Finder`.
 When including it into the project make sure that it is selected as a target of "Unity-iPhone" (or the relevant name of your application).

 ### WebGL

 While Unity's WebGL support for mobile is currently 'experimental', we've found it's possible to build great AR experiences with Unity and deploy to the web.

-The Zappar library provides an alternative template that shows a simple loading bar while the Unity content is loading, and fills the full browser window.
-You can use this template by navigating to the 'Resolution and Presentation' section in the Player Settings menu and selecting the 'Zappar2020' template (for Unity 2020) or the 'Zappar' template (for Unity 2019).
-You can alter this template by editing the Assets/WebGLTemplates/Zappar.../index.html file, or alternatively by placing your own index.html file inside a folder of your choice (itself inside the WebGLTemplates folder).
+The Zappar library provides WebGL templates that shows a simple loading bar for Unity game instance and full screen browser window.
+You can use this template by navigating to the 'Resolution and Presentation' section in the Player Settings menu and selecting the 'Zappar' template (for Unity 2020 and above) or the 'Zappar2019' template (for Unity 2019).
+You can modify this template by editing the `Packages/com.zappar.uar/WebGLTemplates/Zappar.../index.html` file, or alternatively by placing your own index.html file inside a folder of your choice (itself inside the WebGLTemplates folder).
 For information on how to customize WebGL templates, please consult the [Unity documentation](https://docs.unity3d.com/Manual/webgl-templates.html).

-Due to browser restrictions surrounding use of the camera, you must use HTTPS to view or preview your site, even if doing so locally from your computer.
+Due to browser restrictions surrounding the use of the camera, you must use HTTPS to view or preview your site, even if doing so locally from your computer.
 This means that Unity's 'Build and Run' option will not work for previewing and testing your project.

-You can use the ZapWorks command-line tool to serve your WebGL output folder over HTTPS for access on your local computer, like this:
+You can use the [ZapWorks command-line tool](https://www.npmjs.com/package/@zappar/zapworks-cli) to serve your WebGL output folder over HTTPS for access on your local computer, like this:

 ```
 zapworks serve